-- Stefan: by appointment - TBA: by appointment
+Stefan: by appointmentTBA: by appointment

 We will be using Piazza discussion about course logistics.
 Piazza is an alternative to emailing questions to the instructor, the TA, or your classmates with the added advantage that everyone can follow the discussion.
-Find our class signup link TBA.
-Use the access code TBA.
+Find our class signup link here.
+Use the access code sjcragmskwj.
 It is imperative that students read UBC-generated emails by the instructor sent to all students, as they may contain important announcements.